-- \ A reduction in the number of hours of the school day for a specified period of time - \ A reduction in the number of days a child attends school for a specified period of time - \ Students who are struggling with self-care needs may be given clear and bespoke targets to help ensure that self-care and toilet needs are fully established within this period
+- A reduction in the number of days a child attends school for a specified period. - Students who are struggling with self-care needs may be given clear and bespoke targets to help ensure that self-care and toilet needs are fully established within this period.

-Further support needed
+Further support

 Our education is inclusive, which means we include students with specific educational needs wherever possible, sometimes with the use of additional interventions or adaptations in our provision.
 We call this Wave 1 (basic) support.
-At some point there can be more concerns about the development of a child that exceeds the Wave 1 support, for example when the Wave 1 support doesn't have the desired effect, or the support becomes too complex .
-We - as regular school - are not in a position to offer individual support.
+At some point there can be more concerns about the development of a child that exceeds the Wave 1 support, for example when the Wave 1 support does not have the desired effect, or the support becomes too complex.
+We - as regular school - are not able to offer individual support.

 A referral to a more specialized setting can be necessary.
 External specialists are usually involved.
 The school Counsellor coordinates this.
 We can consult with an internal and external youth health care team (ZAT, Zorg Advies Team, care advisory team, consisting of our school doctor or school nurse of GGD and our school coach), or social workers, speech therapists, occupational therapists, physiotherapists, child coaches, behaviour specialists and educational psychologists.
 This might also include further research, e.g., by 't Kabouterhuis (Okidos trajectory, diagnostics, treatment).
-Usually an Ondersteunings Perspectief Profiel (OPP), support perspective profile, is run for a longer period of time, during the school career of a child.
+Usually an Ondersteunings Perspectief Profiel (OPP), support perspective profile, is run for a longer period, during the school career of a child.
 This is signed by parents.
 In some situations, the safety of a child or children can be a concern.
 We have a protocol for that: our Safety policy.

-In some cases, it may be apparent that a student has a very specific need which may greatly affect the way that they can access their learning at OIS.
+In some cases, it may be apparent that a student has a specific need which may greatly affect the way that they can access their learning at OIS.
 There are limited facilities and so it is not always possible to fit every student into the care system.
 We are a mainstream primary school, and we have a commitment to provide affordable international education.